 Store in fridge

-You can prepare the lemon blueberry cookie dough up to 5 days in advance.
-Make sure to wrap it tightly in plastic wrap so there's no dough exposed to the cold fridge as this will impact the texture.
+You can prepare the dough up to 5 days in advance.
+Make sure to wrap it tightly in plastic wrap so it's not exposed to the cold fridge as this will impact the texture.

 Store in freezer